Skip to content

 • It demonstrates the brand is invested in keeping the loyalty program fresh and exciting

-• High-value rewards make the loyalty program more appealing to non-members and helps motivate customers to enroll
+• High-value rewards make the loyalty program more appealing to non-members and help motivate customers to enroll

-Businesses must ensure that loyalty program rewards are attractive, meaningful, and tailored to meet the needs and desires of their target audience.
+Businesses must ensure that loyalty program rewards are attractive, meaningful, and tailored to their target audience's needs and desires.
 Take the time to conduct research and collect customer feedback to understand what your customers want to see in their reward options.

 Determine What Your Point Breakage Rate Means For You

-On the surface point breakage may not seem like a major concern for brands running a loyalty program but its biggest threat is to the long-term health and growth of the program.
+On the surface, point breakage may not seem like a significant concern for brands running a loyalty program, but its most important threat is to the program's long-term health and growth.

-To avoid these issues, be sure to monitor loyalty program breakage rates along with other loyalty metrics and stay on top of any changes in program health.
+To avoid these issues, monitor loyalty program breakage rates alongside other loyalty metrics and stay on top of any changes in program health.
 Doing so will enhance your customer satisfaction, foster deeper customer engagement, and cultivate long-term loyalty.

-If your customer loyalty program is experiencing problems like high breakage rates or similar issues, consider reaching out to us to learn how we help our partners identify, diagnose, and fix problem spots in existing loyalty programs.
+If your customer loyalty program is experiencing problems such as high breakage rates or similar issues, consider reaching out to us to learn how we help our partners identify, diagnose, and fix problem areas in existing loyalty programs.